-Mr. Padmanabhan.
-Mr. Padmanabhan was party to an offer letter, dated May 16, 2022, for his services as Chief Financial Officer.
-The offer letter provided for (i) an annual base salary of \$300,000, (ii) a target annual cash bonus opportunity of no less than 50% of Mr. Padmanabhan's annual base salary, (iii) a sign-on incentive equity award with a grant date fair value no less than \$500,000, and (iv) annual equity incentive grants.
-To the extent any annual bonus was earned by Mr. Padmanabhan for the applicable performance year, a minimum of 30% of such annual bonus was to be paid in cash and the remainder was be paid in unvested stock awards.
-If (i) Mr. Padmanabhan was terminated by the Company for any reason other than for cause or other than his breach of the terms and conditions of the offer letter, or (ii) Mr. Padmanabhan terminated his employment for good reason, then to the extent Mr. Padmanabhan executed and did not revoke a general release of claims in favor of the Company, Mr. Padmanabhan was entitled to 12 months of continued base salary.
-Mr. Padmanabhan departed the Company on November 30, 2023.
+Mr. Bigney.
+Mr. Bigney was party to an offer letter, dated October 16, 2023, for his services as General Counsel.
+The offer letter provides for (i) an initial annual base salary of \$250,000, (ii) a target annual cash bonus opportunity of no less than 50% of Mr. Bigney's annual base salary, (iii) a sign-on incentive equity award equal to 3x Mr. Bigney's base salary, vesting over five years and (iv) annual equity incentive grants.
+If (i) Mr. Bigney is terminated by the Company for any reason other than for cause or other than his breach of the terms and conditions of the offer letter, or (ii) Mr. Bigney terminates his employment for good reason, then to the extent Mr. Bigney executes and does not revoke a general release of claims in favor of the Company, Mr. Bigney will be entitled to 12 months of continued base salary plus COBRA premiums.
+In addition, if Mr. Bigney is terminated within 12 months of a change of control, Mr. Bigney will receive a pro-rata portion of the current year bonus at target performance and vesting of his equity awards will accelerate.
+Mr. Bigney's annual base salary was subsequently increased to \$300,000 by the Board effective January 1, 2024.